hapax/hapax.github.io/assets/teaching.md

 There is an obvious way to develop good hikers and maximise access to talent.
 We should stop marching students through the scrubland!
-We should take them through varied and stimulating terrain, through forests, along streams, down canyons, and up slopes.
+We should take them through varied and stimulating terrain, into forests, along streams, down canyons, and up slopes.
 At first, they would hike along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes